RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 .. figure:: Figures/shellsortD.png
    :align: center

-   Initial Sublists for a Shell Sort
+   Figure 9: Initial Sublists for a Shell Sort

 We said earlier that the way in which the increments are chosen is the unique feature of the shell sort.
-The function shown in :ref:`Listing 5 <lst_shell>` uses a different set of increments.
+The function shown in :ref:`ActiveCode 5 <lst_shell>` uses a different set of increments.
 In this case, we begin with :math:`\frac {n}{2}` sublists.
 On the next pass, :math:`\frac {n}{4}` sublists are sorted.
 Eventually, a single list is